inem/tequila/README.markdown

     end
     # Out:  {'tag' => {'label' => 'Happy Christmas!', 'tagger_name' => 'Mr Lawrence"}}

-Of course it can be handled via additional model methods, but latter is mere artifical solution.
+Of course it can be handled via additional model methods, but latter is mere artificial solution.
 We are going to DRY, aren't we?

 ### Configuration ###